blue-1ms/blue-1ms/README.md

 * Welcome to my pond, feel free to check out my 🌐 [website](https://bluexguardian.com) :P.

 #### Current Working on
+* [Real-InfoState](https://github.com/UTS-ASD2020-G1/real-infostate) - *A new concept on real-estate and lifestyle coded in ReactJS*
 * [SimPlan](https://github.com/blue-1ms/Simplan) - *A C# WPF Program to assist student's with their semester planning.*
 * [Tekh](https://github.com/ShaanCoding/Tekh) - *A discord bot written in Java*
 * [the24 by vicr123](https://github.com/vicr123/the24) | [theDesk by vicr123](https://github.com/vicr123/thedesk) | [theBeat by vicr123](https://github.com/vicr123/theBeat) *Translation for Slovak and Simplified Chinese*